MicrosoftDocs/kaizala-docs.de-DE/Articles/Actions/KASClient/generated/classes/kasclient.kasformreaction.md

 Gibt an, ob Kommentare angezeigt werden sollen oder nicht.

 ___
 <a id="hidelikes"></a>

 ###  <a name="hidelikes"></a>hideLikes

 **● hideLikes**: *`boolean`* = false

-Gibt an, ob Vorlieben angezeigt werden sollen oder nicht.
+Zeigt an, ob Sie likes anzeigen möchten

 ___
 <a id="hidelikesdetails"></a>

 ###  <a name="hidelikesdetails"></a>hideLikesDetails

 **● hideLikesDetails**: *`boolean`* = false

-Zeigt an, ob likes imeersive-Ansicht angezeigt werden soll oder nicht
+Zeigt an, ob likes imeersive View angezeigt wird oder nicht

 ___
 <a id="likescount"></a>

 ###  <a name="likescount"></a>likesCount

 **● likesCount**: *`number`* = 0

-Anzahl der für das Formular erhaltenen Vorlieben
+Anzahl der für das Formular erhaltenen likes

 ___